Young Professionals: Making a Career Change at 30

 Neuroscientists are finding that when young adults face complex choices, especially career choices, they take short cuts by following the crowd or overly romanticizing the potential outcome.
 As people near their 30s, the romance wears off and the reality of a bad career fit hits like a brick.

-The future rarely works itself out and a trial and error approach to career change can be costly.
-There’s a better way.
+The bad news is that the future rarely works itself out and a trial and error approach to career change can be costly.
+The good news is there’s a better way.

 What to do before making a career change at 30?by